GersonFeDutra/MyNvimSetup/README.md

 (bash, lua, python) as usual, and more.
 It may be adaptable to your workflow if you follow the AstroNVim framework conventions.

+Install your plugins (LSP, DAP, linters, and formatters) with `:Mason`
+> I am specially usign clangd, codelldb and cpptools.

 ## Issues

 * If you are using Clang LSP [check this issue](https://github.com/neovim/nvim-lspconfig/issues/2184#issuecomment-1511154286)